-If you are intending to use much more of your own reverb, it's safe to say that a Close signal could be beneficial.
+If you are intending to use much more of your own reverb and want to remove the hall, it's safe to say that a Close signal would be your best option.
 The Close mics are by far the 'driest' available in the SSO, thus allowing you to apply more of your own verb without completely washing out your mix.
-It's worth noting that the Close mics are understandably more narrow in comparison to the others, so dialling in some of the 'roomier' mics is still recommended!
+It's worth noting that the Close mics are understandably more narrow in comparison to the others, so dialing in some of the 'roomier' mics is still recommended!

 This mix is perhaps a more extreme example of the distant sounding microphones available.
 It is very wet by nature, and not as focused as the previous examples.
-Whilst this example does give a great representation of the Air Lyndhurst hall, it will probably sound a little too wet for most people!
-Comparing this to the Close mix is quite staggering!
+Whilst this example does give a great representation of the Air Lyndhurst hall, it will probably sound a little too ambient for most people!